OmarEldalil/2fa-auth-service/README.md

 - **Monitoring & Observability**: Metrics, tracing, and health checks
 - **Security Headers**: CORS, CSP, HSTS implementation
 - **Database Migrations**: Proper migration system for schema changes
-- **Code style**: Add eslint and prettier for consisten formatting and early fixing ts problems and enforce them using Husky using pre-push hook
+- **Code style**: Add eslint and prettier for consistent formatting and early fixing ts problems and enforce them using Husky using pre-push hook
+- **Messages**: Add centralized messages instead of magic strings in the codebase

 ### Do you have any feedback regarding this coding challenge?